-- Calculate the mean value of the duplicate or triplicate readings for each standard and sample. - To generate a standard curve, plot the graph using the standard concentrations on the x-axis and the corresponding mean 450 nm absorbance on the y-axis.
-The best-fit line can be determined by regression analysis using four-parameter or log-log logistic curve-fit. - Determine the unknown sample concentration from the Standard Curve and multiply the value by the dilution factor.
+- Calculate the mean value of the duplicate or triplicate readings for each standard and sample. - To generate a Standard Curve, plot the graph using the standard concentrations on the x-axis and the corresponding mean 450 nm absorbance on the y-axis.
+The best-fit line can be determined by regression analysis using log-log or four-parameter logistic curve-fit. - Determine the unknown sample concentration from the Standard Curve and multiply the value by the dilution factor.